- The Terror Years: From Al-Qaeda to the Islamic State (2016)

 - City Children, Country Summer: A Story of Ghetto Children Among the Amish (1979)

-Wright is the author of eight books, including The Looming Tower: Al-Qaeda and the Road to 9/11, which spent eight weeks on The New York Times best seller list and was awarded the Pulitzer Prize for General Nonfiction.
+Wright is the author of ten books, including The Looming Tower: Al-Qaeda and the Road to 9/11, which spent eight weeks on The New York Times best-seller list and was awarded the Pulitzer Prize for General Nonfiction.
 Time Magazine pronounced it one of the 100 best nonfiction books ever written.

 Thirteen Days in September: The Dramatic Story of the Struggle for Peace